Lightstreamer/Lightstreamer-example-StockList-client-javascript/README.md

 ```
 in lsClient.js or index.html, depending on the demo, and change it accordingly.<br>
 Anyway the [QUOTE_ADAPTER](https://github.com/Weswit/Lightstreamer-example-Stocklist-adapter-java) and [LiteralBasedProvider](https://github.com/Weswit/Lightstreamer-example-ReusableMetadata-adapter-java) have to be deployed in your local Lightstreamer server instance.
 The factory configuration of Lightstreamer server already provides this adapter deployed.<br>
 The demos are now ready to be launched.
-You can find demostrations hosted in our servers [here](http://www.lightstreamer.com/demos).

 # See Also #